Dhananjai2003/Status-Update-bot/README.md

 + `!update ```<update content>``` ` Registers Updates by user.
 + `!help` Shows the list of commands

+### Note:
+This bot can be used in other purposes also just slight modification to the code by changing the `category list` to the use case desired.

 ## Credits
 + Dhananjai Murali - python,sqlite3 implimentation.